TrungNguyen1909/writeups/GGCTF20/index.md

 So we need to pass 2 handles, an `InterfaceRequest` and an `Ptr`.
 But how do we figure them out?

-Here is the code to create a client
+Here is the code to create a `URLLoaderClient`
 ```js
   var client = new network.mojom.URLLoaderClientPtr();
   Mojo.bindInterface(